jotaen/klog/Specification.md

 It MUST consist of two values that denote the start and the end.
 Start and end MUST be written in chronological order.

-There MUST be a `-` between the two values, which MAY be surrounded by one “space” on each side.
+There MUST be a `-` between the two values.
+There MAY appear “spaces” on either side of the `-`;
+for this case it is RECOMMENDED to use exactly one “space” on both sides.

 The start value MUST be a *time*.
 It MAY be prefixed with a `<` to indicate that